s3luX/screentime_limiter_windows/README.md

 3. Right-click the *installer.ps1* script and select `Run with PowerShell`

 The password for the app is "**ParentLozinka1**", if you want to change it use the *pass_change.ps1* script (right click and "Run in PowerShell") and follow the instructions.

+## Tested on Windows 10, but should work fine with anything Windows 8+